CarlosMartel7/CarlosMartel7/README.md

 # 💫 About Me:
 Hi there, I'm Carlos!<br><br>I'm 20 years, mechanical technician and full stack developer, specialized in ReactJs and VueJs for front-end applications, PHP and NodeJs for the beck-end.
-I've knowledge on other languages and tools as well, such as: Python, Django, GreenSock Animation and many more.<br><br>🦾 I’m currently working on <a href="https://tiadoidioma.com.br">Tia do Idioma</a><br>🎓 I'm currently learning about AI<br>
+I've knowledge on other languages and tools as well, such as: Python, Django, GreenSock Animation and many more.<br><br>🦾 I’m currently working on <a href="https://tiadoidioma.com.br">Chat Learning</a><br>🎓 I'm currently learning about AI<br>

 # 💻 Tech Stack: